 The range of home support services for the elderly extends from in-home nursing to home rehabilitation.
-Depending on the individual’s case and their need requirements, the Allied Health Services also offer complete care at home.
-This brings peace of mind to not only the elderly resident in question, but also their family members.
+Depending on the individual’s case and their need requirements, the allied health services also offer complete care at home.
+This brings peace of mind not only the elderly resident in question but also their family members.

 What is the allied health workforce?